anitacheung83/System-Design-Interview/consistentHashing.md

 ## Description
-* Initialization:
+### Initialization/Core Setup
-* number of servers
+* number of servers: The number of server in the system.
-* number of virtual node
+* number of virtual node: The number of virtual node for each server
 * Hash Ring Size = 2 ** 10 = 1024

-Feature to support:
+Features to support:
 * Adding Key Value Pairs
 * Adding Server
 * Removing Server